unit9IT/grunt-glsl-threejs/README.md

 grunt.loadNpmTasks('grunt-glsl-threejs');
 ```

+## Automatic Uniforms Generator
+This Grunt script tries to generate automatic Three.js wrapper code for all the uniforms used in yourt Fragment and Vertex Shaders, please note this part of the script is the most experimental one and there are many areas where it falls short in regard to this.

+In case you find the automatically generated uniforms are incorrect, you can always specify the right ones in your JS code just before passing the Shader code in your ShaderMaterial.

 ## GLSL Special Syntax
 A special syntax has been introduced in GLSL Comments in order to include Raw Javascript code in case you need it